Ryoshuu/Portfolio/mbti-classification/README.md

 - Matplotlib (Pyplot) and Seaborn for visualization
 - Hugging Face Transformers
 - Optuna for hyperparameter tuning
+- Bash scripts for file orchestration and cloud training
 - Google Cloud Vertex AI for scalable training